-Mushroom farming provides stable income to rural Bihar women
+Mushroom farming provides stable income to rural Jharkhand women

-Munni Keshariyar, 39 years, lives in Palandu village near Ranchi in Bihar, India.
+Munni Keshariyar, 39 years, lives in Palandu village near Ranchi in Jharkhand, India.
 Munni belongs to the Mahli Tribe (tribal bamboo craftsman community) and speaks Sadri and the Mahli language.

 She grew up in a household of 10 people, and while Munni and her siblings completed their 12 years of schooling, they could not further their studies as the family was poor and education was not a priority.

 From a young age, Munni is used to hard work.
 She worked in farmlands and fetched water from a nearby river for cooking.
 In her early teens, she even worked in kilns to produce bricks so that she could use the money to buy books and uniforms for school.